microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/GBB.ConversationalKM.WebUI/README.md

   4. On first launch on local host type thisissafe on keyboard anywhere on the page
         ![image](/images/Troubleshooting/image2.png)

+ ## 5. How do I deploy my local changes?
+  1. To automatically deploy changes when pushing to GitHub you must enable GitHub actions
+  2. Create a container registry in Azure
+  3. Store your container credentials in GitHub secrets
+  4. You now should be able to utilize docker-image-web-ui.yml workflow to deploy recent changes to master branch

 ### Key Files

 Much of the UI is rendered dynamically by javascript.
 Some important files to know when making changes to the UI are: